nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 * You should see an icon on your Desktop with the name you've given to the connection.
 Double click on this to make the connection.
 * You can now use the ARCS Data Fabric like any other local folder!

+.. [#] |pleasemyproxy|

 For gnome-util 2.24 users
 .........................

 Due to a bug in gnome-utils, gnome-util 2.24 users will have to connect differently.

 * In the File menu, select "Connect to Server"  This will briing up a dialog box.
 Fill in with the following details::